 With regard to the elastic collision process, if the collision occurs, then we conduct a calculation of scattering angle based on the differential cross sections.
 The collision is solved by the Monte-Carlo method.
-The collisional frequency, f{col} , between an electron and H2O molecule can be given by where n is the neutral H2O density, σ is the cross section, and ν is the relative velocity between an electron and neutral H2O.
+The collisional frequency, f{col} , between an electron and H2O molecule can be given by where n is the neutral H2O density, σ is the cross section, and v is the relative velocity between an electron and neutral H2O.
 We assume that the relative velocity is the electron velocity since the electron velocity is much greater than the neutral H2O velocity.
 The total and differential cross sections for elastic collisions based on the experimental data are given by Katase et. al. [1986].
-We use the total cross section (5.48×10-17 cm2) and the differential cross sections in the scattering angle range from 0 - 180 degrees.
-We assume that the probability of the collision happening, P, is given by where the Δt is the time step in this simulation and σ{tot} is the total cross section.
+We use the total cross section (5.48×10-17 cm2) at 1 keV electron and the differential cross sections in the scattering angle range from 0 - 180 degrees.
+We assume that the probability of the collision happening, P, is given by where the Δt is the time step (1/25 of the gyro-period at 1 keV electron) in this simulation and σ{tot} is the total cross section.

-$f{col} = n\sigma v, \qquad (2)$
+$$f{col} = n\sigma v$$ ,